6 Sights in Fano, Italy (with Map and Images)

 The Arch of Augustus in Fano is a city gate in the form of a triumphal arch with three vaults.
 It is the entrance to the city by the via Flaminia, which became the inside of the wall of the decumanus maximus.
 It is one of the symbols of the city.

-The lighthouse of Fano rises about 350 m. south of the entrance of the canal port and consists of a quadrangular white tower that rises from a two-storey brick-colored building, home to the Maritime District Office.
+The lighthouse of Fano is located about 350 m. south of the entrance to the canal port and consists of a quadrangular white tower that rises from a two-storey brick-colored building, home to the Maritime District Office.

 Share